-These videos will help in understanding this topic:
+These video links will help in understanding analog input:

 While a digital input to a microcontroller can tell you about discrete changes in the physical world, such as whether the cat is on the mat, or the cat is off the mat, there are times when this is not enough.
 Sometimes you want to know how fat the cat on the mat is.
 In order to know this, you’d need to be able to measure the force the cat exerts on the mat as a variable quantity.
 When you want to measure variably changing conditions like this, you need analog inputs.
 An analog input to a microcontroller is an input that can read a variable voltage, typically from 0 volts to the maximum voltage that powers the microcontroller itself.

-In the diagram below, you use a potentiometer, which is a variable resistor with three connections.
+In Figure 3, you use a potentiometer, which is a variable resistor with three connections.
 The center of the potentiometer, called the wiper, is connected to the microcontroller.
 The other two sides are attached to power and ground.
 The wiper can move from one end of the resistor to the other.
 In effect, it divides the resistor into two resistors and measures the resistance at the point where they meet, just like a voltage divider.
-Related video: Connecting the potentiometer; Potentiometers’ Symbol; Measure a potentiometer’s variable resistance

 Since a microcontroller’s inputs can read only two values (typically 0 volts or 5 volts), an analog input pin needs an extra component to read this changing, or analog voltage, and convert it to a digital form.
 An analog-to-digital converter (ADC) is a device that does this.
 It reads a changing input voltage and converts it to a binary value, which a microcontroller can then store in memory.